Sharing Your Wistia Videos

 <head> of your webpage.
 Learn more on our video SEO page.

-For even more added security you can also Lock your Wistia projects as well.
-Wistia account URLs aren’t part of your embed code, but if you’ve shared around the initial link to your video, you can lock people out of your projects once the video’s live in the wild.
-Just select Privacy & Sharing.
-By using the button in the Privacy & Sharing modal you’ll be able to Lock the project.
+For even more added security you can also Lock your Wistia folders as well.
+Wistia account URLs aren’t part of your embed code, but if you’ve shared around the initial link to your video, you can lock people out of your folders once the video’s live in the wild.
+Just select Permissions.
+By using the button in the Privacy & Sharing modal you’ll be able to Lock the folder.

 You can further share your content by giving your viewers the ability to download your videos.
 You can do this in two ways.